 Both Ximene’s parents died young.
 Her uncle, Gaston de Foix becomes her guardian.
 Gaston offers her little guidance.
 He is more concerned with gaining political advantage from her position as the rightful heir to a large portion the Lands of Occitan.

-Gaston asks Dona Eleanor Trencavel (nee Garcia da Pedilla), Ximene’s grandmother to give Ximene support and guidance.
-However Eleanor then creates instability for Ximene by defining Ximene’s destiny as recovering her family lands and to rekindling the Cathar faith.
-However Eleanor fails to give Ximene support to enable her to fulfill that destiny.
+Gaston asks Dona Eleanor Trencavel (nee Garcia da Pedilla), Ximene’s grandmother to act as Ximene’s Tutor.
+However Eleanor defines Ximene’s destiny as recovering her family lands and rekindling the Cathar faith without providing her with support or guidance to enable her to fulfill that destiny.

-Ximene is innocent enough to think it will inevitably happen.
+At the start of our story, Ximene is innocent enough to think it will inevitably happen.
 She cannot believe that the Good God would have given her this vision if it could not be fulfilled.

 This latter issue is urgent as Gaston de Foix is offering her hand in marriage to a number of suitors.
 The favoured candidate is the Black Prince, heir to the throne of England